 For many, the word education is synonymous with teachers, lecturers, books and classrooms.
 In the traditional mindset, waking up at a certain time and spending half a day at a learning facility was the only way they could ever imagine growing their knowledge and pursuing a better tomorrow.
 That notion, as with most things in life, has seen dramatic changes over the past decade with the ongoing revolution in technology.
-Mobile phones, tablets and laptops ceased to be mere devices of communication, but also ushered in a new era where all the education one need could be obtained from the comfort of their own homes.
+Mobile phones, tablets and laptops ceased to be mere devices of communication, but also ushered in a new era where all the education one needs could be obtained from the comfort of their own homes.

 The existence of such technology, however, did little to persuade many in our part of the world to change their perspective of what ‘real’ education should be like.
 Despite the increasing availability of online learning tools, most stuck to what they know best – getting dressed and off to school.